Noise Nuisance Map for the Ford Amphitheater in Colorado Springs

 2024-10-09 - Removed the first test map that showed noise reports submitted using social media messaging.
 Noise reports from this map were transfered to the latest map now shown.
 Now there is a single noise map on the main webpage.

 Use our contact form.
-We welcome user questions, comments and suggestions!
+We welcome your questions, comments and suggestions!

-If you have questions, ideas or suggestions for this webpage we would like to hear them.
-We can add new features, maps and tools if there is interest and can help resolve the noise problem.
+If you have questions, ideas or suggestions for this webpage, we would like to hear from you.
+We can add new features, maps and tools as necessary if there is interest and if it can help resolve the noise problem.

 CONTACT US